SolDevelop/RPCC/README.md

 Linux Support

-RUN COMMANDS FOR WINDOWS Using ?command="the command that you want"
+RUN COMMANDS In WINDOWS Using ?command="the command that you want"

 Screenshot Shortcut: [Click here]("https://www.icloud.com/shortcuts/3f4992bcf485488cba010d4a0fd1f8a3")
 # How To Setup RPCC?